 What Is A Roof Inspection?

-A roof inspection is basically a thorough evaluation of your roof to determine if it needs repair or replacement.
+A roof inspection is basically a thorough evaluation of your roof to determine if it needs Roof Repair or Roof Replacement.
 A professional roof inspector can help you find out about your structural integrity and how long your current roof can last.

 The timing of roof inspections usually depends on the weather conditions in your area.
 For instance, many property owners get their roofs inspected just before the colder and wetter months of the year to ensure that their roofs can withstand harsh weather conditions.